madfishOD/Unity-shader-blend-GUI/README.md

 # How to use
 You can find shader GUI called "BlendGUI.cs" here "Assets\Scripts\Editor\".
-NOTE: If you want to change it's location in your project folder for any type of custom editors should be called "Editor"

 ### 1) Add this properties to your shader property block